 Gladdening in his heart of hearts Rama of Kakutstha received the annulment missiles saying, "Agreed!
 Sire!"
 Those missiles are with radiantly divine bodies, appealing and endowing bliss.
 Some are fire-like, some smoke-like, and some moon-like and some sun-like, and such as they are, some of them holding out their hollowed palms, and some with palms adjoined melodiously spoke to Rama saying, "here we are, oh, manly-tiger, what can we do for you."

 5. Sushruta – Founding Father Of Surgery

 Sushruta was an ancient Indian surgeon commonly credited as the author of the treatise Sushruta Samhita.
-He is dubbed as the "founding father of surgery" and the Sushruta Samhita is identified as one of the best and outstanding commentary on Medical Science of Surgery.
+He is dubbed as the "founding father of surgery" and the Sushruta Samhita is identified as one of the best and outstanding commentaries on the Medical Science of Surgery.
 He is said to have been a physician originally of South India active in Varanasi.
 His period is usually placed between the period of 1200-600 BCE.
-One of the earliest known mention of the name is from the Bower Manuscript (4th or 5th century), where Sushruta is listed as one of the ten sages residing in the Himalayas.
+One of the earliest known mentions of the name is from the Bower Manuscript (4th or 5th century), where Sushruta is listed as one of the ten sages residing in the Himalayas.

 Texts also suggest that he learned surgery at Varanasi from Dhanvantari, the god of medicine in Hindu mythology.

 6. Aacharya Charak – The Skin Specialist

 Acharya Charak was a well-known Ayurvedic scientist and a skin specialist.
 Acharya Charak has researched the science of the body, the science of the womb, and medicines.
 The medicines for the most common diseases of today like diabetes, heart-related diseases, etc. were found by Acharya Charak many years ago.